Close

 There are 3 progressive levels: Bronze, Silver and Gold.
 At Tring School, we run DofE programmes in the following year groups:

-• Year 10 – Bronze
+• Year 9 – Bronze (new for 2024/25)

 • Year 12 – Gold (Offered if minimum number of participants met)

-Participants embarking on the Silver Award do not need to have completed the Bronze award beforehand; similarly, participants about to start the Gold Award do not need to have completed the Bronze or Silver Awards, although they will find completing the award more straightforward and shorter if they have done.
+Participants embarking on the Silver award do not need to have completed the Bronze award beforehand; similarly, participants about to start the Gold award do not need to have completed the Bronze or Silver awards, although they will find completing the award more straightforward and shorter if they have done.

 How long does a DofE award take?